I have been teaching and researching at UBC since 2011.

 At the graduate level I have taught seminars in epistemology and sexual ethics.

 My main research areas are epistemology, philosophy of language, feminist philosophy, and ethics.
 I am particularly interested in connecting theoretical questions about the nature and significance of knowledge to moral, practical, and political questions, e.g. questions about structural oppression, rape culture, and the like.
 I’m thinking lately about standpoint theory quite a bit.
 Some of my newest work focuses on feminist sexual ethics itself, including but not limited to its intersection with epistemology.

-Here are six more specific research areas I’ve been working in:
+Here are seven more specific research areas I’ve been working in:

-(3) Contextualism is a linguistic claim; there is a straightforward sense in which it is not directly an epistemic concept.
+(5) Contextualism is a linguistic claim; there is a straightforward sense in which it is not directly an epistemic concept.
 In particular, it doesn’t answer central questions in epistemology about what knowledge is, how it is possible, and under what circumstances we should be able to know what we know.
 But I also remain centrally interested in those topics, and I’ve published a series of papers exploring foundational epistemic questions about knowledge and perception, and internalism and externalism in epistemology.
 Some of this work appears alongside my discussion of contextualism in Contextualising Knowledge, but some is published independently, such as my “Basic Knowledge First” and “Faith and Epistemology”.
-It is also a topic of ongoing focus in my research.

 Please see my personal website for more details and links to publications and works in progress.

 Here are some representative publications.
 For the full list, see my CV on my personal website.

 - The Rules of Thought, co-authored with Benjamin Jarvis, Oxford University Press, 2013/16.

 - Not What I Agreed To: Content and Consent, co-authored with Emily Tilton, Ethics, forthcoming.